bronoman/doc_to_slides_generator/README.md

 * **bronoman** - *Initial work* - [bronoman](https://github.com/bronoman)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+I will add a list of contributors who participated in this project later.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details

 ## Acknowledgments